15 Reasons Many Retirees End Up Broke (And How You Can Avoid It)

 Paying More Taxes Than Necessary

 The key is to have a tax strategy in place before you retire.
-You might want to work with a professional who can help you with things like tax-efficient withdrawals.
+Tax-efficient withdrawals can stretch your savings and help you avoid becoming retired and broke.

 Falling for Scams

 Scammers love targeting retirees.
 Why?
-Because they assume you’ve got money and time, and maybe not the sharpest radar anymore.
-The fraud these days is slick, not some obvious stuff.
+Because they assume you’ve got money, free time, and maybe not the sharpest radar anymore.
+The fraud today is slick, not some obvious stuff.

 Keep this one rule: if someone’s promising guaranteed gains or wants sensitive info fast, walk away.
-Actually, run.
 If it sounds too good to be true, it’s already stealing from your future.

 High Debt in Retirement